dokun1/kitura-safe-lab/PrometheusAndGrafana.md

 You now have integrated monitoring for both your Kubernetes cluster and your deployed Kitura application.

 Congratulations!
 You have completed the workshop!

-## Bonus Content

-* Add a Singlestat that shows how many instances of you Kitura application are currently running
-* Add a Singlestat that shows how many requests your Kitura app has responded to